 Kim family is poor.
 But they are very street savvy.
-The park family is rich but they are bit naive.
+The Park family is rich but they are a bit naïve.
 Kim family found a way to con the Park family to live the life of rich.
-Because they know that this is only way they know how to live the life of rich.
-But obviously, things doesn’t go as planed.
-Eventually things falls apart.
+Because they know that this is only way, they know how to live the life of the rich.
+But obviously, things don’t go as planned.
+Eventually things fall apart.

-“crossing the line” can have multiple meanings.
+“Crossing the line” can have multiple meanings.
 It is mean as one should respect other people’s privacy.
-Park family treated Kim family fairly, but they know that they are poor and they were still looking down upon them.
-So when Mr Kim continues pry in their personal life, Mr Park was bit concern.
+Park family treated Kim family fairly, but they knew that they were poor and they were still looking down upon them.
+So, when Mr. Kim continues to pry in their personal life, Mr. Park was a bit concerned.
 He didn’t want him to “cross the line”.
-He need to mind his own business.
+He needs to mind his own business.

-But the another meaning is “crossing the line” of social class.
-Mr Park knows that Mr Kim is poor and he is always going to be poor.
-So Mr Kim needs to understand his position is social class and not trying to be like rich.
+But the other meaning is “crossing the line” of social class.
+Mr. Park knows that Mr. Kim is poor and he is always going to be poor.
+So, Mr. Kim needs to understand his position is social class and not trying to be rich.

-So why did Mr Kim kill Mr Park?
-Mr Kim and the family did enjoy life of rich.
-But he did eventually understand that they are not rich and they are just merely a parasite in host’s body.
+So why did Mr. Kim killed Mr. Park?
+Mr. Kim and the family did enjoy the life of the rich.
+But he did eventually understand that they are not rich and they are just merely a parasite in the host’s body.
 With such disillusionment and anger, Ki-Taek chose to kill Mr. Park, as a parasite could to its host, and like a parasite, he keeps hiding deep inside the dead host’s body until he could claim the whole carcass and use it as nourishment for his offspring.

 The ending is also very good.
-As Mr Kim is trapped inside the secret basement for God knows how long, the family is planning to get him out and bring back to the family.
+As Mr. Kim is trapped inside the secret basement for God knows how long, the family is planning to get him out and bring back to the family.
 But the only plan they can think of it is becoming a rich and buy the house so that he can set his father free.
-But at the end, we all know that, that is not going to happen since it is impossible for poor to be rich, and his son also knows this.
-So it is pretty much their understanding that they will never see their father and he will eventually die in secrete basement alone.
+But at the end, we all know that, that is not going to happen since it is impossible for the poor to be rich, and his son also knows this.
+So, it is pretty much their understanding that they will never see their father and he will eventually die in a secret basement alone.

 In the Nutshell